Does Workers Comp Cover Car Accidents, or do I Need a Third-Party Claim?

-Most people associate workers’ compensation with someone injured by machinery or who have been injured by a fall.
+Most people associate workers’ compensation with someone being injured by machinery or a fall while on the job.

 - Making a delivery

 - Traveling to trainings or other required, work-related events

 - Providing transportation for customers, such as city bus drivers

 - Driving to off-site jobs

 - Using the company vehicle while pursuing other job duties